Introduction to the theory of mixing for incompressible flows: Introduction

 Our objective is to formulate a fully quantitative theory of mixing in physically relevant settings.
 We do not only want to state that a passive scalar gets mixed, but rather to introduce a precise notion of mixing scale (a characteristic length below which the passive scalar appears approximately homogeneous) and to establish quantitative dynamical bounds on the evolution of this mixing scale in time.

 In order to achieve this program, the following three main steps need to be addressed: \begin{itemize} \item[(1)] Definition of mixing scales.
 We begin by introducing in Section~\ref{s:scales} two notions of mixing scale: a geometric one and a functional one. \item[(2)] Universal lower bounds.
-We establish universal lower bounds on the mixing scale, under natural energetic constraints on the velocity field.
-We do this via energy estimates (in Section~\ref{s:eneest}), through Lagrangian estimates for Lipschitz velocity field (in Section~\ref{s:flowestimates}), and by exploiting the theory of quantitative estimates for regular Lagrangian flows for Sobolev velocity fields from~\cite{MR2369485} (in Section~\ref{s:CDLproof}). \item[(3)] Sharpness of the bounds.
+We establish universal lower bounds on the mixing scale, under natural energetic constraints on the velocity fields.
+We do this via energy estimates (in Section~\ref{s:eneest}), through Lagrangian estimates for Lipschitz velocity field (in Section~\ref{s:flowestimates}), and by exploiting the theory of quantitative estimates for regular Lagrangian flows for Sobolev velocity fields from~\cite{MR2369485} (in Sections~\ref{s:CDLproof}, after some preliminaries in Sections~\ref{s:functplan}~and~\ref{s:hatools}). \item[(3)] Sharpness of the bounds.
 Are there configurations for which these lower bounds are attained?
 We present a combinatorial mixing scheme based on ``slice-and-dice'' mechanism in Section~\ref{s:bressan}, and describe some more results and give references in Section~\ref{s:saturation}. \end{itemize}

 \begin{remark} Concerning step~(2), we make the following observations.
 If no energetic constraint is imposed on the velocity field, no universal lower bound can hold.
 Indeed, by rescaling the velocity field, one can produce arbitrarily fast mixing.
 Under energetic constraints, we can establish lower bounds on the mixing scale, but not upper bounds.
 This is because such constraints allow for flows that do not mix at all (for instance, translations on the torus).
 This situation contrasts with the approach in dynamical systems, where one assumes geometric or structural properties of the flow (such as the presence of hyperbolic points), and then proves that every passive scalar is mixed.
 Technically, in that setting one deals with the decay of correlations for observables.
 The PDE and dynamical-systems approaches are distinct, but nevertheless deeply connected. \end{remark}